KASARGOD TOURISM GUIDE:

 Bekal Hole Aqua Park: North of the fort, off the highway is a unique ‘Aqua Park’, the only one of its kind in north Malabar.
 Here, Pedal boats and water cycles offer along hours of relaxation on the cool stretches of the Bekal Hole backwaters.

-CITIES Anandasram (15 km from Bekal): This internationally renowned spiritual centre founded by Swami Ramdas in 1939, offers a quiet, peaceful ambience best suited for meditation and spiritual studies.
+Cities Anandasram (15 km from Bekal): This internationally renowned spiritual centre founded by Swami Ramdas in 1939, offers a quiet, peaceful ambience best suited for meditation and spiritual studies.
 A 40 minutes drive away, is the unique Valiyaparamba Backwater stretch.
 The most scenic Backwaters of Kerala, it is fed by four rivers and is dotted with numerous islands.
 Valiyaparamba is perhaps the most scenic Backwaters of Kerala.
-A cruise centre offering exciting boat rides will soon be opened here.
-Ranipuram (55 km from Bekal): It offers ample opportunity for exciting treks along the wide vistas of nature.
+A cruise center offering exciting boat rides will soon be opened here.
+Ranipuram (55 km from Bekal): It offers ample opportunity for exciting treks along with the wide vistas of nature.
 This land of cool weather, situated at a height of more than 750 m above sea level, is known for its varied vegetation. more…

-Veliyaparamba (30 km from Bekal): This is perhaps the most scenic Backwater Stretch in Kerala fed by four rivers and dotted with numerous little islands, Valiyaparamba is fast turning into a much favoured Backwater Resort that offers enchanting boat cruises
+Veliyaparamba (30 km from Bekal): This is perhaps the most scenic Backwater Stretch in Kerala fed by four rivers and dotted with numerous little islands, Valiyaparamba is fast turning into a much favored Backwater Resort that offers enchanting boat cruises

 Government Guest House, Kasargod.
 PWD Guest House, Kasargod.
 PWD Guest House, Bekal.
 PWD Guest House, Hosdurg.
 Tourist Bungalow, Kanjangad.